Turing Machines & Undecidability

-Recursive and Recursive Enumerable Languages
+Recursive and Recursively Enumerable Languages

-Recursive Enumerable (RE) or Type -0 Language
+Recursive Enumerable (RE) or Type-0 Language

 Recursive Language (REC)